PeterConstable/PythonTutorial/4_More_Assignment_Numbers_Strings.md

 >Note: ```nan``` is not the same as 0, null or ```None```.

 Because ```int```s aren't bounded, these concepts don't apply.
 (Happy counting galaxies, Buzz Lightyear!
-Let us know when you're done; you'll probably be able to find us at Milliways.)
+When you're done, come join us at Milliways.)

 ## Different formats for numeric literals